Intercompany accounting and process management: Survey results

 More than 3,800 professionals participated in a May 2016 Deloitte Dbriefs webcast, “Cleaning up intercompany accounting: Driving efficiency while managing risk.”
 When polled, they told us that insufficient accounting of transactions between various legal entities within an organization can lead to inaccurate financial reporting, yet only about nine percent of respondents said their organizations have holistic, efficient, and well-communicated intercompany accounting frameworks.
 Learn more here.

 Demands of the marketplace

 Even as challenges persist, there is a minimal amount of information available in the marketplace that provides insights into intercompany leading practices and what other companies are doing.
-Deloitte Advisory’s survey was designed to provide insight and perspectives on the current environment of intercompany accounting practices and the barriers to optimal performance.
+Deloitte Risk and Financial Advisory’s survey was designed to provide insight and perspectives on the current environment of intercompany accounting practices and the barriers to optimal performance.
 A primary goal in preparing the intercompany survey was to close the knowledge gap between common and leading practices across a diverse group of companies by exploring: